Key Glock: Early life

 Markeyvius LaShun Cathey was born in South Memphis on August 3, 1997.
-When he was 20 months old, his mother was sent to prison, where she would be for the next 15 years, in both state and federal facilities.
+When he was 20 months old, his mother Tameika Cathey was sent to prison, where she would be for the next 15 years.
 His father was in and out of his life, so he was raised by his grandmother and his aunt.
 According to Cathey, he and his grandmother occasionally visited his mother in prison during his youth.
 At 18 years old, he was charged with three counts of aggravated assault related to his involvement in a shooting.
 Music was a distraction from his oftentimes tumultuous life.